multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 ### d.
 Meta crate: generating `wasm` crate code

 Each contract must contain at least one `wasm` crate.
-This is a separate crate from the contract crate, because it has a different purpose: it only needs to be the basis for compiling wasm.
-Take it as an intermediary step between the contract logic and the Rust to WASM compiler.
+This is separate from the contract crate because it has a different purpose: it only needs to be the basis for compiling wasm.
+Please take it as an intermediary step between the contract logic and the Rust to WASM compiler.
 This is also where the WASM compilation options are specified (e.g. the optimization level).
-These options can be seen in the the `Cargo.toml` file of the `wasm` crate.
+These options can be seen in the `Cargo.toml` file of the `wasm` crate.

 The separation is important, because it means that the smart contract crate can act as a pure rust crate, with no knowledge of WebAssembly.
 This makes it easy to test, coverage, and integrate in other unrelated technologies.